Ballyhackamore

 The Sunday Times named Ballyhackamore the Brunch Capital of Belfast in a 2018 article on the Best Places to live in Britain.
-The neighbourhood is the location of several restaurants and cafés as well as a range of local and national shops.
+The neighbourhood (often called 'Ballyhack' for short) is the location of several restaurants and cafés as well as a range of local and national shops.

 Transport

 Ballyhackamore is served by the Translink Glider G1 service.
 In addition Metro and Ulsterbus services stop here.